View our resources for how to select the right major.

-Must have a letter of recommendation from your academic advisor addressing your scholastic effort while enrolled and addressing the area of focus which may enhance marketability for the future.
+Must have a letter of recommendation from your academic advisor addressing your scholastic effort while enrolled and addressing the area of focus that may enhance marketability for the future.

-No Experience Necessary!
-Our responsibility with campus employment is to train you with the proper working habits that will help you become the kind of employee that everyone will want to hire one day.
+No experience necessary.
+Our responsibility with campus employment is to train you with the proper working habits, which will help you become the kind of employee that everyone will want to hire one day.
 Not every student works on-campus.
 There are off-campus, part-time roles within the Warsaw/Winona Lake community that are good matches for our students.
 We make these vacancies available through an online job board, which we invite you to register and use.

 The number of different ways that students earn a paycheck as student employees of Grace College.

 The number of students currently on payroll at Grace College.